 3rd Invent, Create, and Prototype!
-All semi-finalists will be paired with a local and a non-local alumni mentor, granted access to the MakerSpace, and receive $1,000 to develop the idea.
+All semi-finalists will be paired with a local and a non-local alumni mentor and granted access to the MakerSpace.

-5th Present your idea to judges on April 19th, 2017, and win up to $10,000 and additional resources to continue developing your technology.
+5th Present your idea to judges on April 13th, 2018, in Goldring Woldenberg Complex Room 124, from 2-5 p.m., and compete for over $20,000 and additional resources to continue developing your technology.
 Watch the live stream of last year’s Novel Tech Challenge Final Presentations here.

 Q. Does the Team need to be all SSE students?

 A. No, the Challenge is open to all undergraduate and graduate students, but the idea must be a technological solution and should be grounded in science and engineering merit, and the team must include at least two members, one of whom must be a Tulane student.
 The Pitch-Off and subsequent NTC events will give you opportunities to recruit students from many backgrounds and skill sets to your team.

 Q. I graduated in at the end of the 2016-2017 academic year; am I eligible?

 A. Yes, all undergraduate and graduate (including PhD, Master’s, Law, Medicine, Business, and Social Work) alumni who graduated during the 2016-17 school year are still eligible to participate.

 Q. Where is the MakerSpace?